pittar-demos/rhdh-build-an-idp/docs/01-rhdh-basic-install.md

 When the pods have started up (both circles are dark blue), you can click on the route to go to your Red Hat Developer Hub UI!
 It should be available at [https://backstage-developer-hub-rhdh.apps-crc.testing/](https://backstage-developer-hub-rhdh.apps-crc.testing/).

-Next, we will configure login with Entra ID (formerly Azure AD).
+Next, we will configure add some configuration to make Developer Hub more useful!

 [2: Golden Path Templates](02-gpts.md)